 So, you see, my dears, that our departed ones know and hear everything, and we must undoubtingly believe that communion between the living and the dead is not terminated by death, but it exists.
 Death, as such, does not.
 Man is separated from his body only for a time, leaving this visible world and translating to another, unseen by us.
 The Savior says, For he is not a God of the dead, but of the living: for all live unto him (Lk.
 20:38).
 There have been cases when the reposed, by the will of God, have appeared to the living to witness to them of their new lives, or to inspire them to pray, or to warn of some danger, thus showing them the immortality of the human soul.

 According to the testimony of all the Holy Fathers, the most powerful means of alleviating the fate of the reposed is to offer the Bloodless Sacrifice, but since not everyone has the chance to be present at the Divine Liturgy, we must not neglect our private, home prayer.
 You can pray for the reposed in the morning and evening at home, and on the road, and at work—at all times and in all places, and God receives such prayer if it comes from a pure, loving heart and is united with living faith in the Lord Jesus Christ.
-We cannot pray only for those whom we know died in obstinate unbelief, having mocked Christian truth during their lives and having departed for the other world without any signs of repentance.
-Such a man is a blasphemer of the Holy Spirit, and his sin will be forgiven neither in this world nor in the next (cf. Mt.
+We cannot pray for those whom we know died in obstinate unbelief, who mocked Christian truth during their lives and departed for the other world without any signs of repentance.
+Such a man is a blasphemer of the Holy Spirit, and his sin will not be forgiven, neither in this world nor in the next (cf. Mt.
 12:31-32).
-But for those who died in faith and with repentance, we must pray, and we can be safely assured that our prayers will ease their lot.
+But we must pray for those who died in faith and with repentance, and we can be safely assured that our prayers will ease their lot.

 Therefore, dear brothers and sisters, let us pray today for our reposed relative and generally for all departed Orthodox Christians.
 May our hearts, imbued with a sense of love and gratitude to the departed, unite now into a single, common prayerful cry to God to pardon them, for the forgiveness of their sins, voluntary and involuntary, and for their placement in the mansions of the righteous.
 With the saints give rest, O Christ, to the souls of Thy servants, where sickness and sorrow are no more, neither sighing, but life everlasting!